Consulate General of Russia, Chennai

 The Consulate General of the Russian Federation in Chennai (Генеральное консульство России в Ченнаи) represents the interests of the Russian government in the southern region of India.
 The other missions are the Embassy of the Russian Federation in New Delhi and the Consulate General of the Russian Federation in Kolkata and Mumbai.
-The current Consul General is Oleg N. Avdeev, incumbent since 12 September 2018.
-He succeeds Sergey L. Kotov.
+The current Consul General is Valerii Khodzhaev, incumbent since September 2024.
+He succeeds Oleg N. Avdeev.

 History

 Russia had wanted to strengthen commercial, cultural and literary ties with India as early as 1860 when it wanted to open diplomatic office in India.
 However, the then British government in India was against it.
 In November 1900, Russia opened its first consulate in Mumbai.
 In 1910, the consulate was moved to Kolkata.
 However, it was only on April 12, 1947, a few months before India attained Independence, did Russia open its embassy in New Delhi.

 The Chennai consulate was opened in 1947.
 The first contacts between Chennai and Volgograd in the Russian Federation were established in 1967 when a document of friendship, solidarity and cultural co-operation was signed.
 The Russian Centre of Science and Culture (formerly known as the House of Soviet Cultural Centre), the cultural wing of the consulate, was established in 1972 to promote cultural relationship between peoples of India and Russia.
 On 14 August the same year, Tal Chess Club, the city's first formal chess club was started in the library of the centre by Manuel Aaron.
 It went on to produce several chess grandmasters in the city, including India's first grandmaster Vishwanathan Anand.

 In 2022, the consulate celebrated its 75 years of diplomatic relations with India.